-The Intel® Fortran Compilers 8.0 or higher allocate more temporaries on the stack than previous Intel Fortran compilers.
+The Intel® Fortran Compiler may allocate a significant number of temporaries on the stack.
 Temporaries include automatic arrays and array sub-sections corresponding to actual arguments.
 If the program is not afforded adequate stack space at runtime relative to the total size of the temporaries, the program will terminate with a segmentation fault on Linux* and Mac OS* X or Signal 11 on Windows*.

 On Linux*, the stack space can be increased using: